 Nonetheless, there is one benefit of round goby invasion that must be pointed out.
-One of its favourite treats is the similarly invasive zebra mussel, which filters out large amounts of phytoplankton from the water column.
+One of its favorite treats is the similarly invasive zebra mussel, which filters out large amounts of phytoplankton from the water column.
 As zebra mussel populations dwindle as a result of goby consumption, native fish that rely on phytoplankton to be a main source of their diet are able to acquire more food.
-Both positive and negative impacts to the lake amount to the need for complex management strategies.
+Both positive and negative impacts on the lake amount to the need for complex management strategies.

 9) Lake sturgeon (Acipenser fulvescens)

 The largest freshwater species in the Great Lakes, the lake sturgeon is a gentle giant that can measure more than 6 feet (1.8 m) long.
-Seemingly armoured and ancient, this species may sometimes be considered a living fossil.
+Seemingly armored and ancient, this species may sometimes be considered a living fossil.
 Contrary to this perception, it is actually the result of many rapid and subtle evolutionary adaptations as a response to considerable changes in the environment.
 Once you bear witness to a lake sturgeon, you’ll be hard-pressed to forget its distinct appearance.
 Its pointed nose, streamlined shape, and distinct rows of bony plates along the length of its back can make it look like a formidable predator.
 Yet, nothing could be further from the truth!